Papa-Yaga/Papa-Yaga/README.md

 * I used to draw for the entertainment industry as a concept artist.
 * In my past i have gathered first experience at analysing data at Fidor Bank.
+* Extremely interested in using data as a way of influencing decisions

 My Skillset is as following:

 * Python (Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn, Tensorflow)
 * SQL (MySQL)
+* Tableau
-* Tableau, Jupyter Notebook
+* Jupyter Notebook
+* EDA
+* Machine Learning
+* Agile Scrum Methodology
-* EDA, Machine Learning, Agile Scrum Methodology, Documentation and Presentation
+* Documentation and Presentation